Mathématique: Chapter 86

 “What’s happening?”
 Sheppard rasped.

-“Hotshot,” Young began, leaning into the counter and ignoring the stool, likely because it’d be hard on his hip, “we don’t need an 0200 culinary masterwork.”
+“Hotshot,” Young began, leaning into the counter and ignoring the stool, likely because it’d be hard on his injured hip and back, “we don’t need a 0200 culinary masterwork.”

 “And it’s a good thing too,” Rush said, lining up three tins of Athosian tea on the counter in front of Sheppard, “because it’s a categorical impossibility.”